programmerfriend/programmerfriend.github.io/_posts/2020-01-03-java-random-numbers.md

 <br>
 ### 4. Using java.security.SecureRandom

 The previous solutions are using pseudo-random numbers.
-This one here is a `cryptographically strong random number generator`.
+This one here is a `cryptographically strong random number generator` see the JavaDocs of [SecureRandom](https://docs.oracle.com/javase/8/docs/api/java/security/SecureRandom.html).

 The implementation only differs slightly from the ones before.
 Frankly speaking, it is a drop-in replacement for `Random`: